 - Title real estate such that it is jointly owned with a right of survivorship

 - Add beneficiaries or payable on death designations on financial accounts

-Where Do I File Probate?
+Where Do I File To Open an Estate?

-How is Out of State Property Probated?
+How Is Out of State Property Administered?

 Let's say that you are a Clarksville, Tennessee resident and you own a lake house in Kentucky.
 When you pass, you will have to open probate in both Tennessee and Kentucky.
 The primary case will be opened in Tennessee while an ancillary probate will be opened in Kentucky.
 The ancillary probate is necessary because Tennessee courts cannot control Kentucky property.
 As such, Kentucky law will apply to the distribution of those assets.